-- A. Variances from development standards should not be granted in the name of affordable housing when the City will ultimately be responsible for maintaining and/or upgrading substandard infrastructure. - B. Roads constructed within planned unit developments may not have to meet City street standards if appropriate provisions for private maintenance of roads, drainage systems, and adequate emergency vehicle access are provided. - C. Explore development and enforcement regulations that ensure housing is not minimally built, improperly maintained, or blight-threatened housing.
-6. The City will seek to ensure that affordable housing is measured not only by the initial cost of construction or rental rates, but by the actual cost of home ownership and tenancy throughout the lifetime of the structure.
+- A. Variances from development standards should not be granted in the name of affordable housing when the City will ultimately be responsible for maintaining and/or upgrading substandard infrastructure. - B. Roads constructed within planned unit developments may not have to meet ~~e~~City street standards if appropriate provisions for private maintenance of roads, drainage systems, and adequate emergency vehicle access are provided. - C. ~~The City will e~~Explore development and enforcement regulations that ensure housing is not minimally built, improperly maintained, or blight-threatened housing.

+8.6. ~~The City will seek to ensure that affordable housing is measured not only by the initial cost of construction or rental rates, but by the actual cost of home ownership and tenancy throughout the lifetime of the structure.~~